 Once the project is running more information becomes available.
 You can update the project model with what actually occurred.
 This allows you to keep making better decisions as the project is executing, resolve bottlenecks and get the project back on track in case it falls behind.

 The PTB simulator Gamifies the project management process.
-Gartner says by 2015, more than 50 percent of organizations that manage innovation processes will Gamify those processes.
 Gamification describes the broad trend of employing game mechanics to non-game environments in order to engage users and solve problems.
 By using these techniques you can enjoy the process of improving project management skills and improving project revenue.
+According to a recent Gamification report by Gartner, Gamificiation along with related technologies will have a high impact on: